 Multi-Projector Edge Blending - What is it?
 (2018)

-Of course, the thinner the bezel of the displays, the less bezel compensation required.
-Projector-based video walls work in a similar way, but instead of having a display, you have projectors displaying the images onto a surface, only because it's projection, there are no bezels and therefore no seams.
+Of course, the thinner the bezel of the displays, the less bezel compensation is required.
+Projector-based video walls work in a similar way, but instead of having a display, you have projectors displaying the images onto a surface, only because of its projection, there are no bezels and therefore no seams.

 When to use projectors and when to use displays for your video walls?

 Since projectors rely on reflected light, they work best in dark rooms, and any objects between the projector and the screen will cast a shadow.
 However, other than this, projectors are by far the most cost-effective way to cover a massive area with an image.
 And the Userful solution lets you stitch multiple projectors together to leverage the combined pixel resolution and brightness of multiple low-cost projectors to creating a massive 4k, 6k, or even 8k projection at a fraction of the cost of buying a 4k projector outright.

 Userful lets you cost-effectively blend together 16 1080p projectors and create an 8k projector at a fraction of the cost of conventional approaches.

 Projector video walls work the same as display video walls—output adjoining images next to one another.
 However, unlike an LCD video wall, a projector video wall lets you achieve a truly seamless image by overlapping their edges (edge blending).

 For example, an image might drift slightly as the projector heats up and like conventional displays, it’s also possible that even projectors that share the same make and model have slightly different output characteristics.
 The way to eliminate these risks, and to be able to achieve a seamless image across all projectors, is to use edge blending.